fecgov/fecfile-validate/schema/README.md

 meta-data.

 **Custom Property Attributes**
-- spec: Contains the property spec information captured in the original spec FEC spreadsheets
+- fec_spec: Contains the property spec information captured in the original spec FEC spreadsheets
-- recommended: Fields that are not required and will prohibit submission of a form but are recommended, raising a warning if missing
+- fec_recommended: Fields that are not required and will prohibit submission of a form but are recommended, raising a warning if missing

 ### Schema Backlog